Last Updated on January 16, 2024 by Kelly

 I also recommend a pair of pants that will keep your legs warm and is water-resistant.
 Check out KÜHL’s FROST Softshell Pants.

 While you’re planning your trip, build yourself a flexible itinerary.
 Each day, have a list of activities that would be good for a rainy day or just a cloudy day.
 If it’s not raining, it might be the perfect time to explore the gardens such as the Jardin des Tuileries or Jardin du Luxembourg.
 But if it’s pouring rain, you might need to pivot and choose some indoor activities like the Louvre Museum, Palais Garnier, or Sainte Chapelle.

 It’s a good idea to include a Plan A and Plan B for each day.
-That way, you won’t be disappointed.
+That way, you won’t be disappointed if the weather doesn’t cooperate.
 And of course, prioritize the places you really want to see early in your trip.
 You don’t want to leave Paris without seeing something you really wanted to see just because it rained every day.

 Tip #3: Set Expectations

 I think this is an important tip for planning any trip.
 Sometimes we build up an image of what our trip should be, instead of giving space for what it will be.
 If you’re picturing a trip to Paris in December with a lot of sunshine, you’re probably setting yourself up for disappointment.
 Instead, allow yourself to be open to the experience as it unfolds.

 I also like to remind myself that sometimes the toughest travel days make for the best stories later!
 For example, during our trip to Disneyland Paris, we were caught in a flash rain downpour that left us stranded in the middle of a maze completely soaked.
 Now it’s something we laugh about!